Our Cabinet is responsible for many of our day-to-day decisions.

 How do I ask a question at Cabinet?

-However, you are encouraged to notify the Democratic Services Team of your question or the agenda item to which it relates, the day before the meeting.By doing so, this should enable a fuller response to be provided.
+You are encouraged to notify the Democratic Services Team of your question or the agenda item to which it relates, the day before the meeting.By doing so, this should enable a fuller response to be provided.
 You will be allowed to ask a supplementary question provided that it arises directly out of the original question or the response.

 Come along to a meeting of Cabinet